omarieclaire/clojure-scala-cantrips/README.md

 ## The magic apply method

-One common pattern in scala is defining apply method(s) on the companion object.
+One common pattern in Scala is defining apply method(s) on the companion object.
 Most of the time these methods are used for constructing an instance of the class, the object they belong is accompanying.
 Let’s inspect an example of this pattern;

 *[apply-method.scala](src/apply_method/scala.scala)*
 ```scala